-Company culture is a tough thing to get right and yet, more often than not, a business does not put any work in to developing its own internal culture.
+Company culture is a tough thing to get right and yet, more often than not, a business does not put any work into developing its own internal culture.
 For many of today’s modern job-seekers, they are not just looking for a job that pays the rent; they are looking for careers with progression.
 They are looking for something more than just a desk and a computer; they are looking for an identity linked to their role.
 They want a company with personality.

 If you wanted a simple definition of company culture, then summing up your company personality is one way of looking at it.
 In terms of an example, think of this; is the place where you work the type of place you could go to the boss with a new, almost slightly outlandish project idea?
 Or is it best to ‘keep quiet’ and not ‘rock the boat’?

-If all seems simply fabulous in your organisation, then the culture is not broken, or is it?
+If all seems simply fabulous in your organization, then the culture is not broken, or is it?
 Why should you bother with the culture in your company is a question that can be best answered with another question.

 How are your employees motivated?

 Are they enthusiastic?
-If it always seems like the same old same old, and people squabble, fall out and the office is full of politics, then the culture of your organisation may need fixing because it is broken.
+If it always seems like the same old same old, and people squabble, fall out and the office is full of politics, then the culture of your organization may need fixing because it is broken.